 Race, Identity & Belonging

 My research investigates experiences of stereotyping and prejudice, focusing on how individuals recognize and respond to being targets of stereotyping.
-Recently, I have examined these questions through the lens of U.S. Multiracial individuals, with a particular focus on Black-White Multiracial people.
-For example, my Master's thesis involved 900 online participants in a series of studies exploring how monoracial U.S. individuals evaluate Black-White Multiracial partners, shedding light on perceptions of mixed-race individuals.
+Recently, I examined these questions through the lens of U.S. White individuals, with a particular focus on understanding how White racial stereotypes (e.g., racist, prejudiced, biased) impact perceptions of Black-White Multiracial people.
+For example, my Master's thesis involved recruiting 900 online participants in a series of studies exploring how monoracial U.S. individuals evaluate Black-White Multiracial partners during an *anticipated* social interaction, shedding light on perceptions of mixed-race, Multiracial individuals with U.S. Black-White ancestry or heritage.